-Native to the northern Mediterranean, sage has been grown since ancient times for its many culinary and medicinal uses.
+Native to the northern Mediterranean, gardeners are growing sage for its many culinary and medicinal uses.

 Sunlight: Full sun to partial shade